Angel Rocks Trail: Big views and Hot Springs near Fairbanks

 Where to Stop After

 Whether or not you do the longer hike, at the Angel Rocks trailhead you’re only about 8 miles from the Chena Hot Springs Resort so it’s definitely worth it to go for a swim in the pool!
 While you’re there, if it’s your first visit I also recommend checking out the super unique ice museum (open year round).
 Splurge and get the Appletini!

 If you’re a visitor to the area, Chena Hot Springs Resort also offers many tour opportunities in both summer and winter and they offer cross country ski rentals in winter.
 Chena Hot Springs and the drive between there and Fairbanks are excellent places to see the Northern Lights during the dark season (mid August through early April).

-Check out one of the excellent and loved by locals road houses on the drive back to Fairbanks such as the Angel Creek Lodge (less than a mile beyond the trailhead towards Chena Hot Springs) or the Two Rivers Lodge which is 33 miles back towards Fairbanks from the trailhead.
+Check out one of the excellent and loved by locals road houses on the drive back to Fairbanks such as the Angel Creek Lodge (less than a mile beyond the trailhead towards Chena Hot Springs).

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.